 It can be hard to come home after time spent overseas.
 You’ve been, you’ve seen and you’ve had experiences that have changed the way you see the world.
 It’s scary to feel like you might be backsliding or wandering a bit aimless after your adventures.

 So What is there to do in the Wairarapa if you’re visiting like a local?

 4. If you’re a vino fan then the Harvest Festival is the best wine event in the region.
 Toast Martinborough may be the most well known, but having been to both, my firm favourite is Harvest.
-Set by the river in the scenic venue of The Cliffs, this festival brings all of the vineyards and restaurants to one site along with a line up of great bands.
+Set by the river, this festival brings all of the vineyards and restaurants to one site along with a line up of great bands.
 Not having to travel between vineyards means you can scamper off the dance floor for a refill and an arancini ball and head back into the fray without missing a beat.
-The crowd here dance with the wild abandon of someone who has taken powerful muscle relaxants and is trying to stay upright.
-Usually happening in early March I cannot recommend this event highly enough, book your tickets early and bribe someone into being your sober driver because this is one you don’t want to miss.
+By the end of the night the crowd on the dancefloor looks like they’ve been slipped a powerful muscle relaxant and are doing their best to stay upright.
+Usually happening in early March you will need to buy tickets as soon as they’re released or stalk Facebook in the week before to snap up any spares.